-Dr. Huoh is board-certified in pediatric otolaryngology (head-and-neck surgery).
+Dr. Huoh is board-certified in Otolaryngology (head-and-neck surgery) with an additional sub-certification in Complex Pediatric Otolaryngology.
 He served a fellowship in pediatric otolaryngology at Lucile Packard Children’s Hospital at Stanford Hospitals and Clinics.
 During this fellowship, He was awarded the Seymour Cohen Prize from the American Broncho-Esophagological Association for his research in pediatric airway management.
 Dr. Huoh graduated medical school from the University of California, San Francisco (UCSF), with Alpha Omega Alpha honors.

 Dr. Huoh completed his residency training in otolaryngology (head-and-neck surgery) at UC San Francisco.
 During his residency, he earned many honors for his research in otolaryngology, including twice winning the prestigious Triological Society Western Section Shirley Baron Resident Research Award for his work with pediatric thyroglossal duct cysts and salivary stones.
 As a graduating chief resident, Dr. Huoh was presented with the UCSF Kelvin C. Lee Resident Award for his meritorious service and dedication to the specialty of otolaryngology.

 Kevin Huoh MD is on staff at CHOC Hospital in Orange .

 Seal Beach, CA 90740

 - Medical School

 UCSF Medical Center, San Francisco, CA